JKB Genealogy

 Jenifer sits on the Board of Directors of the Association of Professional Genealogists and is past-president of its New England Chapter.

 She is also a member of the New England Historic and Genealogical Society, the New York Genealogical and Biographical Society, the National Genealogical Society, and the Genealogical Society of New Jersey.
+Jenifer was featured on the May 18, 2023, episode of Kenyatta D. Berry’s podcast, “Conversations with Kenyatta.”

 The Maynard, North, and DeForest Families

-Told in the author’s narrative style, The Maynard, North, and DeForest Familes follows the story of Charles North and Isaac Maynard, immigrants who arrived in America in 1836 and found success in the early industries of upstate New York.
+Told in the author’s narrative style, The Maynard, North, and DeForest Families follows the story of Charles North and Isaac Maynard, immigrants who arrived in America in 1836 and found success in the early industries of upstate New York.
 Making their homes in Oswego and Utica, the two men’s descendants came to occupy some of the most prominent seats in New York State’s booming textiles industry.
 When North and Maynard’s grandchildren married each other in 1907, they were at the apex of Utica’s economic and social stratum and grew to be leaders in their thriving community.

 An American Family book by Jenifer Kahn Bakkala